Graph-Learning-Benchmarks/gli/datasets/ogbg-molfreesolv/README.md

 # Ogbg-molfreesolv
 ## Data Description

-*Ogbg-molfreesolv contains molecule graphs adopted from the MoleculeNet.
+*Ogbg-molfreesolv* contains molecule graphs adopted from the MoleculeNet.
 The molecule graphs are converted from SMIE strings using RDKit.
 Each graph represents a molecule, where nodes are atoms, and edges are chemical bonds.
 Input node features are 9-dimensional, containing atomic number and chirality, as well as other additional atom features such as formal charge and whether the atom is in the ring or not.

-Statistics:
+### Statistics
 1. Nodes: 5600
 2. Edges: 642